Big companies leverage bots to handle tasks that used to be either done without help or weren’t possible at all before chatbots were introduced.

 How friendly and casual should your bot’s language be?
 Should it use emojis?
 Animated gifs?
 Should it be chatty or get right to the point?

 These decisions need to be informed by your existing brand so that chatting with a bot feels “right.”

 Keep it focused

 Chatbots are relatively new, and their capabilities are still maturing and evolving.

 They tend to work best when they help customers with simple and well-defined tasks.

-Think about areas of your business where efficiency is important, or the task has clearly defined steps that could be accommodated by a bot.
+Think about your business areas where efficiency is important or the task has clearly defined steps that a bot could accommodate.

-Companies are using bots to take orders (like Domino’s Pizza), offer product suggestions, provide customer support, schedule meetings, and other specific jobs.
+Companies use bots to take orders, offer product suggestions, provide customer support, schedule meetings, and other specific jobs.

 All of these bots cover focused tasks that have clear beginnings, endings, and steps in-between.
 When you’re thinking about what your bot will do, keep this conciseness in mind.

 A bot, like a person, can leave a first impression, so ensure it’s a positive one by planning out the onboarding process carefully.